turingschool/try-turing/be-weekend-new/control-flow/index.md

 <div class="module-card fe-project-card">
   <h3>Building a "Guess the Number" Game</h3>
   <p>Use <a href="https://replit.com/@turingschool/ruby-number-guesser-starter#main.rb" target="blank">this replit</a> as a starting point.
 We are going to build a “Guess the Number” game for a user in the console.
-Follow the steps below to get started.</p>
+In the starter kit, you already have a <code>secret_number</code> variable assigned to 6 and a <code>puts</code> statement that shows the user the title of game.
+Follow the steps below to keep going!</p>
   <ol>
-    <li>Create a <code>secret_number</code> variable assigned to a random number from 1 to 10.</li>
-    <li>Show the user the title of the game, "Can you guess the secret number?" in the console.</li>
     <li>Next, prompt the user to enter a number from 1 to 10.</li>
     <li>If the guess is less than the secret number, tell the user, "Not quite.
 Too low."</li>
     <li>If the guess is greater than the secret number, tell the user, "Oops.
 Too high."</li>
     <li>Otherwise, tell the user they guessed the number with the statement, "You did it!"</li>
+    <li>Test your code a few times to make sure you can generate all 3 responses.</li>
+    <li>Finally, update the value assigned to <code>secret_number</code> to a random number from 1 to 10.</li>
   </ol>
 </div>